NIFTy-PPL/NIFTy/paper/paper.md

 key = random.PRNGKey(42)
 key, sk = random.split(key, 2)
-# NIFTy is agnostic w.r.t. the type of input it gets as long as it supports core
+# NIFTy is agnostic w.r.t. the type of inputs it gets as long as they support
-# arithmetic properties.
+# core arithmetic properties.
 Tell NIFTy to treat our parameter dictionary as a
 # vector.
 samples = jft.Samples(pos=jft.Vector(lh.init(sk)), samples=None, keys=None)